top of page

 Camp Details

-The Civics Spark Camp is run from 9:30 A.M to 3:30 P.M.
-This opportunity is completely free to attend and we also provide free lunches.
-Camp will be held in the Board Room at the Main Branch of The Public Library of Youngstown and Mahoning County.
+The Civics Spark Camp is run from 9:00 A.M to 3:00 P.M from June 1 - June 5.
+This opportunity is completely free to attend, and we also provide free lunches.
+Camp will be held in various library rooms at the Hilltop Branch of the Columbus Metropolitan Library.
+More details will be communicated through emails after registration.

 • Transportation: Parents/guardians are responsible for getting kids to and from camp.